bonny/WordPress-Simple-History/readme.txt

 - Theme installs are now logged
 - ...and so are theme updates
--
+- ...and when a theme is deleted.
+Awesome!
-- Use correct message when a plugin update fails, i.e. the message for key `plugin_update_failed`.
+- Correct message is now used when a plugin update fails, i.e. the message for key `plugin_update_failed`.
 - When logging plugin info, store the original untranslated strings (for example plugin name).

 = 2.7.5 (August 2016) =